-10. (1) There shall be a Board of Enquiry constituted as hereinafter provided.

-(2) The Board shall consist of seven members - namely a chairman three clergy and three lay members all of whom shall be members of the Synod.

-(3) On the passing of this Ordinance and thereafter at the first session of every Synod the Bishop shall appoint one member of the Synod to be the Chairman of the Board and from among the members of the Synod one member of the-clergy and one lay member to be members of the Board and the Synod shall elect from among its members two clergy and two lay members to be members of the Board.

-(4) Subject to sub-clause (5) of this clause a member of the Board shall hold office until the conclusion of the first session of that Synod which next follows his or-her election or appointment as a member of the Board.

-- (5) The office of a member of the Board shall ipso facto be vacated if he or she: - (a) ceases to be a member of Synod or - (b) resigns his or her office or - (c) refuses or neglects to act in his or her office or - (d) becomes in the opinion of the Bishop incapable of acting in his or her office and is given notice accordingly in writing by the Bishop or - (e) is charged under this Ordinance with an offence.

-(6) If a member of the board dies or if the office of a member of the Board is vacated pursuant to sub-clause (5) of this clause the Bishop may appoint a member of the Synod to be a member of the Board in his or her place (but may appoint only a member of the clergy in place of a member of the clergy and only a layman in place of a layman).
+- 10. (1) There shall be a Board of Enquiry constituted as hereinafter provided - (2) The Board shall consist of seven members namely a chairman three clergymen and three laymen all of whom shall be members of the Synod - (3) On the passing of this Ordinance and thereafter at the first session of every Synod the Bishop shall appoint one member of the Synod to be the Chairman of the Board and from among the members of the Synod one clergyman and one layman to be members of the Board and the Synod shall elect from among its members two clergymen and two laymen to be members of the Board - (4) Subject to sub-clause (5) of this clause a member of the Board shall hold office until the conclusion of the first session of that Synod which next follows his election or appointment as a member of the Board - (5) The office of a member of the Board shall ipso facto be vacated if he - (a) ceases to be a member of Synod or - (b) resigns his office or - (c) refuse (sic) or neglects to act in his office or - (d) becomes in the opinion of the Bishop incapable of acting in his office and is given notice accordingly in writing by the Bishop or - (e) is charged under this Ordinance with an offence - (6) If a member of the Board dies or if the office of a member of the Board is vacated pursuant to sub-clause (5) of this clause the Bishop may appoint a member of the Synod to be a member of the Board in his place (but may appoint only a clergyman in place of a clergyman and only a layman in place of a layman)

-- (7) A quorum of the Board shall be three members namely:-
+(7) A quorum of the Board shall be three members namely-

-- (a) the Chairman
+(a) the chairman

-- (b) a member of the clergy
+(b) a clergyman

-- (c) a lay member
+(c) a layman

-Provided that each of the two members other than the chairman shall (to the extent and to which the operation if any of sub-clause (5) and (6) of this clause does not otherwise require) be a member elected by the Synod.
+Provided that each of the two members other than the chairman shall (to the extent to which the operation if any of sub-clause (5) and (6) of this clause does not otherwise require) be a member elected by the Synod

-PART IV - PROCEDURE AS TO CHARGES
+PART IV-PROCEDURE AS TO CHARGES

-- 11. (1) The Bishop shall refer to the Board every charge of breach of faith ritual or ceremonial and all documents attached thereto and the Board shall without the necessity of hearing any person decide whether or not to allow it as a charge proper to be heard and shall inform the Bishop of its decision. - (2) The Bishop shall as to every charge which is neither: - (a) a charge of breach of faith ritual or ceremonial nor - (b) a charge made by the Bishop of his own mere motion without the necessity of hearing any person decide whether or not to allow it as a charge proper to be heard.
+- 11. (1) The Bishop shall refer to the Board every charge of breach of faith ritual or ceremonial and all documents attached thereto and the Board shall without the necessity of hearing any person decide whether or not to allow it as a charge proper to be heard and shall inform the Bishop of its decision - (2) The Bishop shall as to every charge which is neither - (a) a charge of breach of faith ritual or ceremonial nor - (b) a charge made by the Bishop of his own mere motion without the necessity of hearing any person decide whether or not to allow it as a charge proper to be heard